Volkswagen Westmoreland Assembly: After VWoA

 After its closing, VWoA sold the welding line, tooling and other production equipment from Westmoreland Assembly to First Automotive Works of Changchun, China, producing the Volkswagen Jetta (A2) for over 30 years and contributing to the explosion of the Chinese auto market.

 Machinery, tools and facilities including production facilities for the presses used in the South Charleston plant were transferred to Puebla.
+In 1988, Volkswagen spent $1 billion to expand operations in Puebla, Mexico, to build Golfs and Jettas.

 Unverified reports suggest the stamping dies for the Rabbit and Rabbit Pickup may have been used to start Volkswagen Caddy and Citi Golf production in South Africa.
 VWoA sold the facility to the Commonwealth of Pennsylvania and the factory remained dormant for several years.

 In 1990, Sony announced it would begin manufacturing televisions at the site.
 The facility employed more than 3,000 people in the late 1990s.
 That number had dwindled to just 250 in 2007.
 On December 9, 2008, Ed Rendell, Governor of Pennsylvania, announced that Sony planned to close the facility.

 Automotive News reported in 2005, that the Corporation for Enterprise Development, a Washington economic think tank, estimated that "taxpayers were left with more than $70 million in incentives and loans used to lure (Westmoreland Assembly), whose promise never fully materialized."

 As of 2010, the 2000000 sqft plant remained idle, the largest block of commercial space available in Western Pennsylvania.
 As of 2014, the site is promoted as RIDC Westmoreland, and is owned by RIDC, the Regional Industrial Development Corporation of Southwestern Pennsylvania.

-As of the beginning of 2014, the site is being used by Aquion Energy to produce large rechargeable batteries for renewable energy systems.

-In 1988, Volkswagen spent $1 billion to expand operations in Puebla, Mexico, to build Golfs and Jettas.
-Twenty-three years after closing Westmoreland, Volkswagen inaugurated its new Chattanooga Assembly Plant in a "right-to-work" state, one of 22 in the US that give workers the choice to join or not to join the dominant labor union on the premises — this with an estimated $577 million in incentives.
+Twenty-three years after closing Westmoreland, in 2011 Volkswagen inaugurated its new Chattanooga Assembly Plant in a "right-to-work" state, one of 22 in the US that give workers the choice to join or not to join the dominant labor union on the premises — this with an estimated $577 million in incentives.

+Aquion Energy opened a factory on the site in 2014 to produce large rechargeable batteries for renewable energy systems.
+The factory closed in 2017, and operations were moved to China.